bradh/joint-military-symbology-xml/documentation/SCHEMA_OVERVIEW_DOC.md

 <img src="images/entity.jpg">

-The standards specify that the Land Unit symbol set contains a collection of four special entity subtypes.
+The standard specifies that the Land Unit symbol set contains a collection of four special entity subtypes.
 These four icons are full-frame and used to further modify an entity type with either an indicator for HQ element, division and below support, corps support, or echelons above corps support.

 The symbol set schema includes a SpecialEntitySubtypes collection that defines these special entity subtypes.
 As these are all full frame icons, each entry has to point to four different svg files (see the aforementioned explanation).